-Preflop, when you pay on the blind, you are said to be filing.
-If you raise to 2 or 3 or 4 big blinds, we'll say you raise.
-And if a player raises your raise to say 10 big blinds, we'll say he makes a re-raise.
-This game is also called a 3bet.
-You can make a re-raise because you have a very good hand or because you want to steal from the raising player.
-For example, if a player makes a steal (raise the cutoff or the button), a player in the small blind position may decide to make a re-raise (resteal or 3bet) to win the pot.
+Preflop, when you pay the blind, we say you limp.
+If you raise to 2 or 3 or 4 big blinds, we say you raise.
+And if a player raises your raise to say 10 big blinds, we say he makes an over raise.
+This play is also called a 3bet.
+You can over-raise because you have a very good hand or because you want to steal from the player who raises.
+For example, if a player makes a steal (raise from the cutoff or button), a player in the small blind may decide to make an over-raise (restraal or 3bet) to win the pot.

-It is easy to understand what a re-raise is.
-But it is not necessarily the vocabulary that will be used the most.
-At the poker tables, with your friends and even on the trackers, you're more likely to find the expression 3bet, which represents the 3rd bet (bet, raise and re-raise).
-If a player raises a re-raise, it will be called a 4bet.
-As a general rule, a 4bet is polarized, i.e. you do it either by bluffing or because you are very strong.
+There is a clear understanding of what an over-reliance is.
+But it's not necessarily the vocabulary that will be used the most.
+At the poker tables, with your friends and even on the trackers, you are more likely to hear the term 3bet, which is the 3rd bet (bet, raise and over-raise).
+If a player raises an over-raise, it is called a 4bet.
+Generally, a 4bet is polarized, meaning that it is done either as a bluff or because you are very strong.